X

 Due to its simplicity and ease of use, the format has become one of the most widely used citation styles in the world.
 Unlike many citing styles there is no official manual, but institutions such as colleges offer their own unique Harvard reference style guide, and each has its own nuances when it comes to punctuation, order of information and formatting rules.
 Simply go to the Cite This For Me website to login to your Cite This For Me account and search for the version you need.
 Make sure you apply consistency throughout your work.

-Key differences from previous Harvard referencing Cite Them Right editions:
+Key differences from previous Cite Them Right editions:

 These days students draw on a diverse range of digital sources to support their written work.
-Whether you are citing a hashtag on Instagram , a podcast or a mobile app, the Cite This For Me generator will take care of your Harvard citations, regardless of the type of source you want to cite.
+The Cite This For Me generator will take care of all your Harvard citations, regardless of the type of source you want to cite.
 So don’t be held back by sources that are difficult to cite – locating unusual source material will help your work to stand out from the crowd.

 Creating complete and correctly formatted citations can be a challenge for many writers, especially when documenting multiple source types.
 Our primary goal at Cite This For Me is to offer support to students and researchers across the globe by transforming the way in which they perceive citing.
-We hope that after using our citation generator and reading this Harvard referencing guide, what was once considered an arduous process, will be viewed as a highly-valued skill that enhances the quality of your work.
+We hope that after using our open-generator and reading this Harvard referencing guide, what was once considered an arduous process, will be viewed as a highly valued skill that enhances the quality of your work.

 Disheartened by the stressful process of citing?
 Got a fast-approaching deadline?
-Using the Cite This For Me fast, accessible and free generator makes creating accurate citations easier than ever, leaving more time for you to focus on achieving your academic goals.
+Using Cite This For Me’s fast, accessible and free generator makes creating accurate citations easier than ever, leaving more time for you to focus on achieving your academic goals.

-The Cite This For Me citation management tool is here to help you, so what are you waiting for?
+Cite This For Me’s citation management tool is here to help you, so what are you waiting for?
 Accurate Harvard citations are just a click away!

 Reference List